genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_workstation-setup.md

 | Gradle  | 6.8|
 | NodeJS  |16 LTS+|

-Note that you can use a range of IDEs (for example, Eclipse) with the Genesis low-code platform, but only IntelliJ enables you to make full use of the GPAL prompts and error checks in Intellisense - a major accelerator of development speed and accuracy.
+You can use a range of IDEs (for example, Eclipse) with the Genesis low-code platform, but only IntelliJ enables you to make full use of the GPAL prompts and error checks in Intellisense - a major accelerator of development speed and accuracy.
 Genesis strongly recommends using IntelliJ.

 ## Requirements

 * NodeJS (16 LTS+) - https://nodejs.org/en/
 * npm 8 (installed with NodeJS)

-## .npmrc setup
+## .npmrc set-up

-Access to the Genesis packages requires you to configure the `@genesislcap` scope of `npm` to use our jfrog registry.
+For access to Genesis packages, you need to configure the `@genesislcap` scope of `npm` to use our jfrog registry.
 You will be provided with access details during your on-boarding.

 1. Create an `.npmrc` file in or above your intended project directory; in most cases, this will be your user home directory.